 Avoid washing with soap and instead use an emollient soap substitute/ cream to wash.
 Many different non-perfumed creams can be used, however aqueous cream can lead to irritation in some men and should be avoided.

 Carefully dry yourself after passing urine to reduce the contact of urine with your skin.

 Using a moisturiser or yellow soft paraffin (such as Vaseline) as a barrier cream can protect your skin from exposure to urine.

 Keep pubic hairs trimmed so they do not get trapped between the foreskin and the penis.

 A lubricant for sex will reduce excessive friction.

 If you are a smoker, stop smoking to reduce the risk of penis cancer.

 Lifelong regular self-examination is very important for all men who have or have had genital lichen sclerosus.
-If any skin change develops which does not respond to steroid creams, in particular any persistent skin thickening or soreness, you need to tell your doctor without delay.
-You may need a biopsy to test for skin cancer.
+If any skin changes develop which do not respond to steroid creams, in particular any persistent skin thickening or soreness, it is important to tell the doctor without delay.
+A skin biopsy may be necessary to test for skin cancer.

 Where can I get more information about male genital lichen sclerosus?

 British Association of Dermatologists guidelines on the management of lichen sclerosus 2018 (in development)